Top Phoenix Family Immigration Lawyer

 Can My Family Members Also Get Immigrant Visas?

-If your Form I-130 petition is approved, then your spouse and unmarried children under 21 years old may apply for immigration visas along with you.
+If your Form I-130 petition is approved, then your spouse and unmarried children under 21 years old may retain a Phoenix family immigration lawyer to apply for immigration visas along with you.
 They will need to fill out the required forms, pay the associated fees, and undergo the same medical examinations that you are required to do.
 Same-sex spouses of U.S. citizens and Lawful Permanent Residents, and their minor children, are now also eligible for the exact same immigration benefits as their opposite-sex spouse counterparts.